syncedtoblog/syncedtoblog.github.io/_posts/2020-03-20-Social-Ration-Book.md

 In some countries and regions, where the virus is further along, lockdowns have been enforced for months at a time.
 This has been effective in quelling the virus.
-However, there is much talk in the scientific community about a second wave of infections, and in a grimmer scenario a cycle of new infections followed by lockdowns.
-Plus some people are defying the lockdowns ().
-After a first wave lockdown, subsequent lockdowns will be increasingly affecting for people.
+However, there is much talk in the scientific community about a second wave of infections, and an even grimmer scenario suggests a cycle of new infections followed by lockdowns.
+Plus some people have begun [defying](https://nypost.com/2020/03/18/spanish-man-hides-in-t-rex-costume-to-avoid-coronavirus-lockdown/) the lockdowns.
+Following a first wave lockdown subsequent lockdowns will be increasingly affecting for people.

 The UK government has said we are on a war footing, and it got me thinking about previous wartime approaches to meet people's needs when resources are scarce.
-Specifically rationing and the ration book:
+Specifically rationing and the ration book.

 ![_config.yml](https://upload.wikimedia.org/wikipedia/commons/c/cf/A_ration_book_and_clothing_coupon_book_as_issued_to_British_civilians_during_the_Second_World_War._D11310.jpg)